-• Liquidity buffers in EUR and USD currencies.
+Liquidity buffers in EUR and USD currencies.
 The estimated size of the minimum required liquidity buffers in EUR and USD currencies is determined by the stress test results.
-For the EUR currency on 31 December 2015, the minimum required liquidity buffer was set at EUR 1.47 billion with a target of EUR 4 billion constantly available (EUR 6.5 billion on 31 December 2015).
-The EUR liquidity buffer is composed of the sum of cash held with BCL and the ECB eligible collateral portfolio (enabling CBL to generate liquidity through ECB standing facilities).
-For the USD currency on 31 December 2015, the USD minimum required liquidity buffer is set at EUR 0 equivalent with a target of EUR 1 billion equivalent constantly available (EUR 3.4 billion).
+For the EUR currency on 31 December 2016, the minimum required liquidity buffer was set at EUR 1.47 billion with a target of EUR 4 billion constantly available (EUR 9.8 billion on 31 December 2016).
+The EUR liquidity buffer is the sum of cash held at the central bank, cash held with creditworthy financial institutions, and unencumbered assets/collateral readily available and convertible into cash.
+For the USD currency on 31 December 2016, the USD minimum required liquidity buffer is set at EUR 0 equivalent with a target of EUR 1 billion equivalent constantly available (EUR 3.6 billion equivalent on 31 December 2016).
+The USD liquidity buffer is composed of cash held with creditworthy financial institutions, and unencumbered assets/collateral readily available and convertible into cash.